microsoft/finops-toolkit/docs-mslearn/fabric/create-fabric-workspace-finops.md

 ---
 title: Create a Fabric workspace for FinOps
-description: This article walks you through creating and configuring a Microsoft Fabric workspace for FinOps.
+description: This article guides you through creating and configuring a Microsoft Fabric workspace for FinOps.
+When completed, you can use Power BI to build reports.
 author: bandersmsft
 ms.author: banders
-ms.date: 08/13/2024
+ms.date: 10/29/2024
 ms.topic: how-to
 ms.service: finops
 ms.reviewer: micflan
+#customer intent: As a FinOps user, I want to understand what FinOps best practices I should use with web services.
 ---

 <!-- markdownlint-disable-next-line MD025 -->